MinecraftMediaLibrary/EzMediaCore/README.md

 for now.

 **Status**: This is my most actively maintained project, and will continue to be for the next few years (if applicable).
-I am currently in high school and work is piling up so I will try my best to keep up.
+I am currently in high school and work is piling up, so I will try my best to keep up.
+The project is currently in deep development!
+I think the project will be officially released in the summer of 2022.
 ---

 **EzMediaCore** is a library written in Java using the Bukkit API and NMS classes to provide a